niklasreich/parallel_batch_greedy/README.md

 ## Start the Benchmark

 The benchmark problem that is described in the paper is found within the file `src/batchgreedydemos/thermalblock.py`.
-Execute the code with
+After navigating to the directory `src/batchgreedydemos/`, execute the code with

     python thermalblock.py [xblocks] [yblocks] [snapshots] [batchsize]